Vicarious-Devices/Manual/[1] Reason.md

 ### uOS and the bridge between Media and Reality

-uOS, or *you Operating System*, serves as the spatial interpreter between existing digital content and the real world.
+uOS serves as the spatial interpreter between existing digital content and the real world.
 Its purpose is not to introduce a new media format, but to make **the entire internet spatially addressable** — to allow what was once confined to a screen to be presented volumetrically in physical space.

 Historically, immersive media has failed not because of a lack of vision, but because of **format dependency**.
 Both the 3DTV and early VR ecosystems fragmented based on specific format standards and closed content pipelines [(MIT Technology Review, 2020)](https://www.technologyreview.com/2020/12/16/1014928/what-killed-3d-tv/).
 Users and creators were forced to adapt content to new technical frameworks, requiring specialized cameras, encoders, or rendering engines.
 The result was inevitable: friction outweighed novelty.